cncf/tag-security/governance/roles.md

   The nomination is typically open for a week (but may be shorter with LGTM of at least two Chairs).
   1. The issue is updated with the assignment of the project lead as "assignee" alongside the SIG Leadership member.
   1. Project Leads will be given the OWNER role of the directory or sub-directory for their team's activities in order to empower merge/approve.

+  ### On-going projects

+  On the occasion where a project becomes long term, Project Leads are also given the OWNER role of the directory or sub-directory along with 1 other nominated individual to ensure continuity in review and ongoing support of the project.

 Depending on the expected length of the project, Project Leads may be assigned as OWNERS of the project directory in this repository to help facilitate and moderate new content to the